IvanZet/FSWD40-CodeReview10/README.md

 + Following pages are implanted according to MVC model: login, adding new medium, editing medium, medium details
 + These pages are done in plain mixed code: user registration, list of all media, logout
 ## Features to be implemented
-+ Add functionality to delete an existing medium
 + Implement media filtering using AJAX technology
 + Make all pages to conform to MVC model